potashium/potashium.github.io/_posts/2019-10-12-the-baking-soda-rabbit-hole.md

 date: 2019-10-12
 ---

-*Before properly beginning this post, I feel an introductory paragraph might be necessary as this is the first ever post on this blog.
+*Before properly beginning this post, I feel an introductory paragraph might be necessary as this is the first ever post on this blog.*

 *Today, while looking up baking soda, I happened upon a lot of interesting information that I jotted down into a notebook, but was also inspired to start documenting some of this knowledge in a (at least slightly more permanent) way to both share my passion with cooking and also for myself to look back on in the future.
-Thus, this blog was born, with the totally uncreative name of Potashium, a combination of Potash and Potassium.
+Thus, this blog was born, with the totally uncreative name of Potashium, a combination of Potash and Potassium.*

 *The majority of this blog will be an unstructured, largely unedited stream of consciousness.
-The reason for this are two-fold.
+The reason for this are two-fold.*

-*(1) The more effort this blog takes, the less likely I will be to continue this *(2) I think the purpose of a blog includes maintaining a personal voice, an authenticity, that's difficult to preserve when things are too polished.
+1. *The more effort this blog takes, the less likely I will be to continue this*
+2. *I think the purpose of a blog includes maintaining a personal voice, an authenticity, that's difficult to preserve when things are too polished.*

-*Now, for the actual blog post.
+*Now, for the actual blog post.*

 Today I went down a rabbit hole for the history, properties, and use cases for baking soda which I'd like to share in this blog post.